eunsu-park/solar_euv_generation/readme.md

 ## To run this code,

-Change some parameters in option.py (about your environments) and run train.py
+Keras: Change some parameters in option.py (about your environments) and run train.py

+TensorFlow2: Change some parameters in solar_generation_tf2.ipynb and run the notebook